kingmolnar/DataScienceProgramming/04-NumPy/README.md

 ### Description
 We ill explore some of the NumPy functionality as it relates to Pandas DataFrames and introduce Matplotlib to create visual representations.

-We're going to work on the notebook `ADP-Crime-Data_orig.ipynb`.
-Please, rename to `ADP-Crime-Data.ipynb` before you start working on it.
+We're going to work on the notebook `APD-Crime-Data_orig.ipynb`.
+Please, rename to `APD-Crime-Data.ipynb` before you start working on it.

 ### Homework HW3